Skip to main content

 • Get healthy recipes and tips

-Eggs have been in the news a lot — again.
-It seems like every few years, questions arise about these meals in a shell.
+Every few years, questions arise about eggs.
 Are they good or bad for you?
-What about their protein and cholesterol?
+What about their protein and cholesterol content?
+How often can you eat them?

-Research shows that the cholesterol in eggs doesn't seem to negatively affect the human body compared to other sources of cholesterol.
-For example, eggs typically are eaten with other foods high in salt, saturated fat and cholesterol, such as bacon, cheese and butter.
-These foods are known to increase heart disease risk and should be eaten sparingly.
+For example, people typically eat eggs with other foods high in salt, saturated fat and cholesterol such as bacon, cheese and butter.
+These foods are known to increase heart disease risk and you should eat them sparingly.

+An egg on its own is a nutritious option for breakfast, lunch or dinner.
 Most healthy people can eat up to seven eggs a week without affecting their heart health.
 Some choose to eat only the egg white and not the yolk, which provides some protein without the cholesterol.

 Here's how eggs stack up nutritionally in dishes that feature eggs: